CathyWWW123/Personal-Music-Playlist-Recommendation-Chatbot/README.md

 # Music Recommendation Chatbot

 This project is a **music recommendation chatbot** that provides personalized song suggestions based on user conversation and emotional context.
-It uses GPT-3.5 for lightweight emotion analysis, fetches your Spotify playlist, and applies a pretrained autoencoder + cosine‐similarity filtering over audio features to generate tailored recommendations.
+It uses DistilRoBERTa-base for emotion analysis, fetches your Spotify playlist, and applies a pretrained autoencoder + cosine‐similarity filtering over audio features to generate tailored recommendations.

 ---